C2SM/c2sm.github.io/tools/icontools.md

 ---
-title: Icontools
+title: DWD ICON Tools
 layout: default
-nav_order: 1
 parent: Tools
 ---

-# Icontools
+# DWD ICON Tools

-Icontools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g. regular (lat-lon, gaussian) or triangular (ICON).
+The DWD ICON Tools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g. regular (lat-lon, gaussian) or triangular (ICON).
 It can be used to genereta boundary and initial conditions for ICON-LAM simulations.

 ## Access

-In order to get access to the [Icontools repository hosted on the C2SM GitHub organization](https://github.com/C2SM/icontools), please contact your group's technical contact.
+In order to get access to the [DWD ICON Tools repository hosted on the C2SM GitHub organization](https://github.com/C2SM/icontools), please contact your group's technical contact.
 They will be responsible for adding you to the appropriate user group.

 ## Compile

 Spack takes care of configuring and building Iontools.
-For detailed instructions, please consider the official spack-c2sm [documentation](https://c2sm.github.io/spack-c2sm/latest).
+For detailed instructions, please consider the official [spack-c2sm documentation](https://c2sm.github.io/spack-c2sm/latest).
 The following spack command should be sufficient for most cases:

 ```bash